ChenCheng-976/CSI-Inpainter/README.md

 ## Acknowledgments
-This work was supported by Nishio Lab (https://nishio-laboratory.github.io/), Tokyo Institute of Technology.
+This work was supported by Nishio Lab (https://nishio-laboratory.github.io/), Institute of Science Tokyo.
 We thank all contributors and collaborators for their invaluable efforts in advancing this project.